devaultcrypto/DeVaultID-Specification/SPECIFICATION.md

 Step 3: Take the first four bytes and discard the rest => 37f1d9b1

-Step 4: Convert to decimal notation and store as a string => 938596785
+Step 4: Convert to decimal notation according to big endian and store as a string => 938596785

 Step 5: Reverse the the string so the last number is first